-Kevin Vela is a graduate of the University of Texas in Austin, Texas, where he earned his B.A in Business Administration and J.D. with Honors.
+Kevin Vela is a graduate of the University of Texas in Austin, Texas, where he earned his BBA in Finance and J.D. with Honors.

 Prior to law school, Kevin spent seven years in Dallas, working in finance and marketing.
 Although he began his career working for Fortune 500 companies, an entrepreneurial spirit led Kevin to pursue roles in several startup companies.
 Later, he started his own business, a test preparation company.
 Having scored in the top five percent on the GMAT, LSAT, and GRE, Kevin used his test taking expertise to help thousands of students increase their scores and gain admission to graduate school.